 5Go to the Nexmo > Voice > CaptureTextToSpeechPrompt in our Library.

-7Test out the Choreo from our website and confirm that your phone gets a call and that when you enter a number of the keypad, that number is returned as part of the Nexmo response in the Output section of the page.
+7Click Generate Code to test out the Choreo from our website.
+Confirm that your phone gets a call and that when you enter a number of the keypad, that number is returned as part of the Nexmo response in the Output section of the page.

 Testing the Nexmo Choreo from our website

 8Create a Profile from your Choreo inputs, so that you can refer to this Profile in your code - this will help save memory on your ARTIK board, and also lets you change the behavior of your application by editing the Profile on our website as opposed to editing your code.

 9Using the visual pin board, click one of the ARTIK's pins to configure a digital actuator.
 Next, set an Actuator Trigger Condition for your digital actuator.
 Indicate that you want to set your actuator's digital pin to high if the user presses 1 on their keypad after receiving the phone call.